Randomization: Literature

+Pioneered by surrealists and later popularized by writers like William S. Burroughs, automatic writing and cut-up techniques involve randomly rearranging text to create new literary forms.
+It disrupts linear narratives, fostering unexpected connections and meanings.

+Music

+In aleatoric music, elements of the composition are left to chance or the performer's discretion.
+Composers like John Cage used randomization to create music where certain elements are unforeseeable, resulting in each performance being uniquely different.
+Modern musicians sometimes employ computer algorithms that generate music based on random inputs.
+These compositions can range from electronic music to more classical forms, where randomness plays a key role in creating harmony, melody, or rhythm.

+Art

+Some artists in abstract expressionism movement, like Jackson Pollock, used random methods (like dripping or splattering paint) to create their artworks.
+This approach emphasizes the physical act of painting and the role of chance in the artistic process.Also, contemporary artists often use algorithms and computer-generated randomness to create visual art.
+This can result in intricate patterns and designs that would be difficult or impossible to predict or replicate manually.

 Techniques

 Although historically "manual" randomization techniques (such as shuffling cards, drawing pieces of paper from a bag, spinning a roulette wheel) were common, nowadays automated techniques are mostly used.
 As both selecting random samples and random permutations can be reduced to simply selecting random numbers, random number generation methods are now most commonly used, both hardware random number generators and pseudo-random number generators.

 Optimization

 Randomization is used in optimization to alleviate the computational burden associated to robust control techniques: a sample of values of the uncertainty parameters is randomly drawn and robustness is enforced for these values only.
 This approach has gained popularity by the introduction of rigorous theories that permit one to have control on the probabilistic level of robustness, see scenario optimization.